erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 * ITM (Instrumentation Trace Macrocell): Receives trace packets and timestamps them.
 * SWO (Single Wire Output): Used to output trace data over UART (low bandwidth).

+The trace can be collected with cheap logical analyzers or UART-USB chips.

+FrankenTrace supports generating two types of traces: a noninvasive cycle-level PC trace and a cycle-level LSU trace of varying invasiveness.

 # What is ETM?

+## HATBED

 # References
 1. FrankenTrace: Low-Cost, Cycle-Level, Widely Applicable Program Execution Tracing for ARM Cortex-M SoC [https://doi.org/10.1145/3576914.3587521](https://doi.org/10.1145/3576914.3587521)